wp-plugins/mywebtonet-performancestats/readme.txt

 This plugin is a simple plugin that gives you information about the CPU performance of your PHP web and MySQL database backend.

+It's like dyno testing a car, except this is FREE :-)

 == Description ==